 Had I been introduced to the concept of Kanban boards as a child, perhaps I wouldn't have taken so long to find better tools to organize myself.
 After all, modern times are busy and demanding.
 The sooner one grasps the steps needed to achieve objectives (whether personal or professional), the better – and if Kanban boards and Velcro® help you do it, then so be it.

-In this article, we look at how to create and use a Kanban board that will help you keep track of your projects or processes, and will make your workflow more efficient.
+In our article, Kanban Boards, we look at how to create and use a Kanban board that will help you keep track of your projects or processes, and will make your workflow more efficient.